zerotohero-dev/zerotohero-web/content/inbox/configuring-vcsa-stage-2.md

 date = "2024-12-12"

 [taxonomies]
-tags = ["inbox", "vmware", "vcenter", "vcsa", "esxi", "virtualization", "configuration"]
+tags = ["inbox", "vmware", "vcenter", "vcf", "esxi", "virtualization", "configuration"]
 +++

 After successfully deploying the vCSA virtual machine in Stage 1, Stage 2 handles the critical initial configuration of your vCenter Server.
 This guide walks through the complete configuration process to get your vCenter Server up and running.